-In 2013, we paid an aggregate of approximately RMB8.0 million (US\$1.3 million) in cash compensation and granted options to purchase an aggregate of 35,178 Class A ordinary shares to our executive officers as a group.
-We also paid an aggregate of approximately RMB0.4 million (US\$73,500) in cash compensation and granted 240 restricted Class A ordinary shares to our non-executive directors as a group.
+In 2014, we paid an aggregate of approximately RMB29.3 million (US\$4.7 million) in cash compensation and granted options to purchase an aggregate of 15,603 Class A ordinary shares and 9,647 restricted Class A ordinary shares to our executive officers as a group.
+We also paid an aggregate of approximately RMB0.5 million (US\$79,750) in cash compensation and granted options to purchase an aggregate of 998 restricted Class A ordinary shares to our non-executive directors as a group.
 Our PRC subsidiaries and consolidated affiliated entities are required by law to make contributions equal to certain percentages of each employee's salary for his or her pension insurance, medical insurance, housing fund, unemployment and other statutory benefits.
-Other than the above-mentioned statutory contributions mandated by applicable PRC law, we have not set aside or accrued any amount to provide pension, retirement or other similar benefits to our executive officers and directors.
+Other than the abovementioned statutory contributions mandated by applicable PRC law, we have not set aside or accrued any amount to provide pension, retirement or other similar benefits to our executive officers and directors.
 No executive officer is entitled to any severance benefits upon termination of his or her employment with our company except as required under applicable PRC law.

 Our board of directors and shareholders approved the issuance of up to 5,040,000 ordinary shares upon exercise of awards granted under our 2000 option plan.
 Our 2000 option plan terminated in January 2010 upon the expiration of its ten-year term.
-As of December 31, 2013, an aggregate of 268 Class A ordinary shares were issuable upon exercise of outstanding awards granted under our 2000 option plan.
-At the annual general meeting held on December 16, 2008, our shareholders approved a new 2008 share incentive plan, which has reserved an additional 3,428,777 Class A ordinary shares for awards to be granted pursuant to its terms.
-As of December 31, 2013, options to purchase an aggregate of 268,104 Class A ordinary shares and an aggregate of 213,133 restricted Class A ordinary shares had been granted under the 2008 share incentive plan.
+At the annual general meeting held on December 16, 2008, our shareholders approved a 2008 share incentive plan, which has reserved an additional 3,428,777 Class A ordinary shares for awards to be granted pursuant to its terms.
+As of December 31, 2014, options to purchase an aggregate of 264,934 Class A ordinary shares and an aggregate of 331,338 restricted Class A ordinary shares had been granted under the 2008 share incentive plan.

-The following table summarizes, as of December 31, 2013, the outstanding options and restricted Class A ordinary shares that we granted to our current directors and executive officers and to other individuals as a group under our 2000 option plan and 2008 share incentive plan.
+The following table summarizes, as of December 31, 2014, the outstanding options and restricted Class A ordinary shares that we granted to our current directors and executive officers and to other individuals as a group under our 2000 option plan and 2008 share incentive plan.
 Each Class A ordinary share is represented by 10 ADSs.